Can Hamas really be completely 'eliminated'? – DW – 12/11/2023

 Hamas has an estimated 20,000 to 30,000 fighters, Guido Steinberg, an expert on the Middle East at the German Institute for International and Security Affairs, told DW recently.
 But, he added, "it is also a social movement with mass support in the Gaza Strip.
 And that is the problem in the long run."

-Hamas has been in de-facto control of the Gaza Strip since 2007, an part of its goverment there is a social welfare network known as "dawah."
+Hamas has been in de facto control of the Gaza Strip since 2007, and as part of its social movement, there is a welfare network known as "dawah."
 This civilian network is thought to have between 80,000 and 90,000 members, Steinberg said.

 Dawah means "call" or "invitation" and is historically defined as a way of calling or inviting more believers to one's faith through social outreach, the Oxford Dictionary of Islam explains.

 Hamas does not recognize the state of Israel.
 The group believes that religion should be the basis of any Palestinian government.
-But it is probably it's self-described position as a resistance movement opposed to Israeli occupation of the Palestinian Territories and the Gaza Strip, that makes it most popular.
+But it is probably its self-described position as a resistance movement opposed to the Israeli occupation of the Palestinian Territories and the Gaza Strip that makes it most popular.

 However, Khalidi added, what the Israelis may well be able to do is degrade Hamas' military capabilities, "but only to a limited extent and period."